-10.2.
+11.2.
 Confidentiality

-The confidential nature of Youth Services records is governed by Chapter by Chapter 49-7-1 of the Code of West Virginia.
+The confidential nature of Youth Services records is governed by W. Va.
+Code § 49-6-110.
 In general, the Code requires that child welfare records be maintained in a confidential manner.
 The information the Department collects and maintains belongs to the client.
 This means that clients have a right to read their case record at any time in accordance with law and policy.
 Information about clients should be shared with them in an open and honest manner.
-Al information should be handled in a respectful and confidential manner.
+All information should be handled in a respectful and confidential manner.
 The information generated within DHHR pertaining to a child belongs to the child.
-This means that the child and other persons specified in the Code have the right to access the record except for:
+This means that the child and other persons specified in chapter forty-nine of the Code of West Virginia have the right to access the record except for:

-- Adoption records; - Juvenile court records; and, - Records disclosing the identity of a person a complaint of child abuse or neglect. - Records concerning a child or Juvenile, except for those noted above, shall be made available under the following circumstances;
+- Adoption records;

+- Juvenile court records; and,

+- Records disclosing the identity of a person a complaint of child abuse or neglect.

+Records concerning a child or juvenile, except for those noted above, shall be made available under the following circumstances;